KRISWIU/cs326-final-tet/docs/milestone3.md

 }
 ```

+## Currently working features:

+Currently, our database works fine and has some basic data, although not all operations are implemented on the server.
+We should support GET, POST, PUT, and DELETE for artworks, but testing them will have to be done through CURL or some other kind of console.
+Examples of everything and how to call them are either included in here or milestone2.md (which has been updated but not finished since the last milestone due date.)

+Heroku currently has issues (we are mainly struggling with switching pages,) but this may be resolved soon.

 # Division of Labor
 - **Jacob Gray - PineVoid** - Database creation, population, and documentation.
 Also revised documentation in milestone2.md and technicalNotes.
 Devised the overall database structure and document structure.
 Wrote small segments of database code (particularly initial code for `GET artworks/:artwork` in server.js).